 - Recultivation of wasted or damaged areas

-Following some benefits of mycorrhizal colonization of plants in different fields of application are listed:
+In the following, some benefits of mycorrhizal colonisation of plants in different fields of application are listed:

 Field of application